UoMResearchIT/omeka-image-display/README.md

 Documentation is available through https://uomresearchit.github.io/omeka-image-display/

-To compile the documentation, [JSDoc](http://usejsdoc.org/) is required.
-Simply run make documentation in the root.
+To compile the documentation, [JSDoc](http://usejsdoc.org/) and [phpDocumentor](https://www.phpdoc.org/) are required.
+Simply run `make documentation` in the root.
 This will create a "documentation" directory.